lp-wan/archi/schc-architecture.md

       instance will have its Set of Rules (SoR), based on the profile, the protocols, the device, the behaviour and a Set of Variables (SoV).
-There are 2 SCHC Instances involved per SCHC stratum, one for the SCHC header and for the SCHC-compressed data.
+There are 2 SCHC Instances involved per SCHC stratum, one for the SCHC header and one for the SCHC payload, i.e., the SCHC-compressed data.

    *  SCHC Session.
-The association of SCHC Instances in two or more peer nodes operating SCHC to commun icate using a common SoR and a matching SoV.
+The association of SCHC Instances in two or more peer nodes operating SCHC to communicate using a common SoR and a matching SoV.

    *  SCHC Session Manager.
 Provides the management of SCHC